Rachael-E/coffee_crib/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Data

+This app was built using country polygons in GeoJSON format sourced from https://datahub.io/core/geo-countries and modified in ArcGIS Pro to include coffee producing data, averaged from a range of internet data sources.